vkafkain/travel-search-backend/README.md

 ## Install

-_Clone this repository to your local repository, run the following command in terminal to install the dependencies and for the project to function correctly:_
+_Clone this repository to your local repository, run the following command in terminal to install the dependencies and for the project to work correctly:_

 ```
 npm install